pingcap/docs-tidb-operator/en/tips.md

 Normally, during TiCDC rolling update, TiDB Operator drains all replication workloads for TiCDC Pods before restarting the TiCDC Pods.
 This is meant for minimizing the impact of the rolling update on replication latency.

-In some test scenarios, if you do not need to wait for the draining to migrate during TiCDC rolling upgrade, or if you want to speed up the rolling upgrade, you can configure the `spec.ticdc.gracefulShutdownTimeout` field in the spec of TidbCluster to a small value.
+In some test scenarios, if you do not need to wait for the draining to complete during TiCDC rolling upgrade, or if you want to speed up the rolling upgrade, you can configure the `spec.ticdc.gracefulShutdownTimeout` field in the spec of TidbCluster to a small value.

 ```yaml
 spec: